moraygrieve/frontier-ai-test/README.md

-# OpenAI API Test
+# Frontier AI Test

-A Python project for experimenting with the OpenAI API, with Docker utilities and automated testing using PySys.
+A Python project for experimenting with various frontier AI models, with Docker utilities and automated testing using PySys.
+At the moment this only includes OpenAI though addition of Claude is WIP.

 ## Features
-- **Automated testing**: PySys-based test suite for OpenAI and Docker workflows
+- **Automated testing**: PySys-based test suite for API workflows
 - **Docker utilities**: Reusable shells for non-interactive, interactive, and asynchronous container execution

 ## Project Structure